bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 ##### File {#nss}

+Menu for saving the generated schedule.

 ##### Help {#nss}

+Menu for opening user guide in a browser and for opening about window.

 ##### Valve Valence Map [1]

+The map of the odor index assigned to which valve index.
+Valve index is indicated by the column number and the odor index is indicated by the cell value in the table.

 ##### Schedule Widget Combo Box [2]

+A drop down list of available schedule generator.
+Schedule generator is the schedule widget classes defined in ScheduleWidgets.py.

 ##### Schedule Widget [3]

+A widget to define parameters in generating a schedule.

+##### Generate Button

+The button to generate the schedule.

 ##### Trials Table [4]

+The generated schedule is shown in the table.
+The table shows all the trials is planned in the schedule.

 ##### Odour Port Data [5]

+A graph to indicate how the odor valves will be controlled.

 ### Known Issues {#nss}